jakekopacz/Monte_Carlo_Poker/README.md

 Monte Carlo Simulation for Texas Holdem Poker

 ## Overview
 A Monte Carlo Algorithm uses repetitive random sampling to determine the probability of an event.
+This project is written 100% if C++17 using only the standard library.
+- Included in this project:
+  - Monte Carlo Algorithm class
+  - Poker Hand Evaluator class
+  - Poker Hand Database class
+  - Card Class

 ### Monte Carlo Algorithm